sendgrid/docs/source/Integrate/Partners/magento.md

 Reporting
 {% endanchor %}

-Learn more about your shoppers’ engagement with performance feedback and real-time analytics on requested, delivered, open, bounced, unsubscribes, click, and more.
+Learn more about your shoppers’ engagement with performance feedback and real-time analytics on requests, deliveries, opens, bounces, unsubscribes, clicks, and more.

 {% anchor h2 %}
 What’s the functionality of your extension?